CoupleList/iOS/README.md

 This app is designed for those who want to share and review experiences with their partner.

 ## Find any issues?
-If you for any reason run into issues while using Couple List, submit an issue [here](https://github.com/CoupleList/iOS/issues) and use the bug report template
+If you for any reason run into issues while using Couple List, please submit an issue [here](https://github.com/CoupleList/iOS/issues).

 ## Prerequisites